← All Intro to AI lessons

 Hands-on · about 8 minutes.

-Lesson 1 was about what an AI assistant is.
-This lesson is about how to work with one on something real — a document, a website, a small program.
-Modern AI assistants can do more than answer questions: they can read your files, make changes to them, and explain what they find.
-That makes them powerful, and it makes the way you direct them matter.
-The habits below apply whether you are using Claude, ChatGPT, or any other assistant.
+Lesson 1 addressed what an AI assistant is.
+This lesson addresses how to work with one on a concrete task — a document, a website, or a small program.
+Modern AI assistants can do more than answer questions: they can read files, modify them, and explain their contents.
+This capability makes them powerful and makes the manner in which they are directed consequential.
+The practices below apply to Claude, ChatGPT, and any other assistant.

-An AI does not automatically know what you know.
-Before asking for a change, say what you are trying to do and why.
-The goal is not a longer message — it is a message the AI could act on without having to guess.
+An AI assistant does not have access to your knowledge of the task.
+Before requesting a change, state what you are trying to accomplish and why.
+The objective is not a longer message but a message the assistant can act on without inference.

 Weak Fix the page.